What is a "mind-body" approach and how can it help me?

 Is therapy right for me?

-Seeking out therapy is an individual choice.
 There are many reasons why people seek therapy.
 Sometimes it is to deal with long-standing psychological issues, or problems with anxiety or depression.
 Many seek the advice of counsel as they pursue their own personal exploration and growth.
 Working with a therapist can help provide insight, support, and new strategies for all types of life challenges.
 Therapy can help address many types of issues including depression, anxiety, conflict, grief, stress management, body-image issues, and general life transitions.

 Do I really need therapy?
 I can usually handle my problems.